mangaloyalty/mangaloyalty-server/DRAFT.md

     {
       automation: {
         frequency: Frequency                // at which frequency should the online check be automated?
-        storeAll: boolean                   // should new chapters be stored automatically?
+        syncAll: boolean                   // should new chapters be stored automatically?
       }
     }